“Outcomes for young onset patients are greatly enhanced by access

 RECREATION THERAPY TEAM

-Beverly has over 30 years experience as a Recreation Therapist in: dementia programming, memory cognition, creative intervention for clients, caregivers and families.
+Beverly has over 30 years experience as a Recreation Therapist in: dementia programming, memory cognition, creative intervention for clients, care partners and families.
 Beverly’s passion is in providing caregiver support, volunteer and staff training, public education and group facilitation.
-Over the past 10 years she has facilitated the Memory PLUS community program for individuals and caregivers coping with early stages of dementia.
+Over the past 10 years she has facilitated the Memory PLUS community program for individuals and care partners coping with early stages of dementia.

-Recognizing the great need to support individuals diagnosed with Young Onset Dementia, Beverly has joined the YouQuest team in effort to increase awareness and develop effective programing alternatives in a community-based setting.
+Recognizing the great need to support individuals diagnosed with Young Onset Dementia, Beverly has joined the YouQuest team in effort to increase awareness and develop effective service alternatives in a community-based setting.

 Melissa Olin has more than 18 years experience as a Recreation Therapist with strong skills in disability adjustment and transition strategy for wellness during life change: after injury, palliative care, mental health and dementia diagnoses.